kinverarity1/lasio/README.md

 # LAS Reader

 ``las_reader`` is a Python package to read in Log ASCII Standard (LAS) files, used for borehole data (e.g. geophysical/geological/petrophysical logs).
-The LAS file format is specified by the [Canadian Well Logging Society][CWLS].
-This is intended to be a lightweight package for getting the data out for use with [``numpy``][numpy] and other scientific Python tools.
-It also has the ability to write LAS files.
+It is intended to be a lightweight package for getting the data out for use with [``numpy``][numpy] and other scientific Python tools, and also has the ability to write LAS files.

+It is compatible with versions 1.2 and 2.0 of the LAS file specification, published by the [Canadian Well Logging Society][CWLS].

-In principle it should read as many types of LAS files as possible, including ones containing common errors or non-compliant formatting.
+In principle it is designed to read as many types of LAS files as possible, including ones containing common errors or non-compliant formatting.

 ## Installation